CosmoD3v/Survival-Game/README.md

 How to go about it?

-I settled on the idea of every item in the game, that is craftable, having a material that unlocks its recipy.
+I settled on a system for recipe unlocking such that every craftable item in the game has a material that unlocks its recipe.
 Once unlocked, an icon for that item shows up on a portion of the screen that is designated for the menu and can be crafted if all components are obtained.
 In this process of crafting, the Inventory and Crafting menu objects emit events to each other to communicate what actions should be taken at different steps of the process.

 These events include but arent limited to:

-- Recipy unlocking
+- Recipe unlocking
 - Item craftability state changes
 - Crafting queue and unqueue
-- Crafting completion (Item creation and consuming recipy components)
+- Crafting completion (Item creation and consuming recipe components)

 ---